OGRECave/ogre/Docs/src/material-scripts.md

 ## ambient

-Sets the ambient colour reflectance properties of this pass. @note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification
+Sets the ambient colour reflectance properties of this pass.

 @par
 Format: ambient (&lt;red&gt; &lt;green&gt; &lt;blue&gt; \[&lt;alpha&gt;\]| vertexcolour)<br> NB valid colour values are between 0.0 and 1.0.

+@copydetails Ogre::Pass::setAmbient
+@note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification

 @par
 Example: ambient 0.0 0.8 0.0

-The base colour of a pass is determined by how much red, green and blue light is reflects at each vertex.
-This property determines how much ambient light (directionless global light) is reflected.
-It is also possible to make the ambient reflectance track the vertex colour as defined in the mesh by using the keyword vertexcolour instead of the colour values.
-The default is full white, meaning objects are completely globally illuminated.
-Reduce this if you want to see diffuse or specular light effects, or change the blend of colours to make the object have a base colour other than white.
-This setting has no effect if dynamic lighting is disabled using the ’lighting off’ attribute, or if any texture layer has a ’colour\_op replace’ attribute.
 @par
 Default: ambient 1.0 1.0 1.0 1.0